danny-briskin/danny-briskin.github.io/docs/_posts/2021-08-17-maintaining-changes.markdown

 git log v2.0.0...v3.1.0 --pretty="- %s"
 {% endhighlight %}

-Each of those command will bring us a file that looks like a changelog.
+Each of those commands will bring us a file that looks like a changelog.
 At first sight.
-It will consists of first lines of commit messages (yes, we can play with --pretty and --format parameters to get the full message), dates, authors - things we need.
+It will consist of first lines of commit messages (yes, we can play with --pretty and --format parameters to get the full message), dates, authors - things we need.
 What can go wrong?
 Those messages...
 Have you seen it?
 - Bug fix
 - Code was fixed